contentauth/c2pa-android-example/README.md

 **[CameraScreen.kt](https://github.com/contentauth/c2pa-android-example/blob/main/app/src/main/java/com/proofmode/c2pa/ui/CameraScreen.kt)**:

-- The main entry point for the camera UI.
-- Handles all runtime permission requests (Camera, Audio, Location).
+The main entry point for the camera UI that handles all runtime permission requests (Camera, Audio, Location):
-- Displays either a permission request screen or the main `CameraCaptureScreen`.
+- Displays either a permission request screen or the main `CameraCaptureScreen` that:
-- `CameraCaptureScreen` (within `CameraScreen.kt`):
   - Observes state from `CameraViewModel` (`recordingState`, `thumbPreviewUri`).
   - Displays the `CameraXViewfinder` for the live camera preview.
 Provides `IconButton` controls for taking photos, starting/pausing/resuming/stopping video, and navigating to a media preview.
   - The thumbnail preview dynamically updates by observing `StateFlow` of the `thumbPreviewUri`.